-Africa’s startup ecosystem is buzzing with immense potential.
+Africa startup accelerator ecosystem is buzzing with immense potential.
 From the vibrant tech hubs of Cape Town, Lagos and Nairobi to the growing scenes in Cairo, a new generation of entrepreneurs is emerging, ready to tackle the continent’s most pressing challenges.
 But as I’ve articulated extensively in my The Accelerator Conundrum blog series, the traditional support structures that have taken root here are often ill-suited to the long, arduous journey of building a great company.

 Too many of Africa’s startups are being funneled into a flawed, one-size-fits-all model.
 These traditional accelerators take a significant equity stake, often for a small amount of cash, and push founders through a short, intensive, cohort-based program that culminates in a “demo day.”
 The underlying assumption is that the primary goal is to secure the next round of funding, a model that works for a tiny fraction of companies in Silicon Valley and is even less effective in Africa, where the venture capital market is still nascent and often unpredictable.